gskinner/JustAddMusic/README.md

 });
 ```

-You can view a live example of this on [CodePen](https://codepen.io/gskinner/pen/EmgQyO).
+You can view a [live example](https://codepen.io/gskinner/pen/EmgQyO) of this on CodePen.
+Or a slightly more [complex sample](https://codepen.io/gskinner/pen/zwRNMr).

+Don't have an audio file handy?
+Grab the sample MP3 from [/assets/](https://github.com/gskinner/JustAddMusic/tree/master/assets) directory of the JAM repo.

 ## Constructor